-I was in charge of conducting material research for them and designing the scenography for their exhibition about asphalt and city plants.
+During my internship in 2021, I was in charge of conducting material research for them and designing the scenography for their exhibition about asphalt and city plants.
 Over the course of three months, I initiated collaborations with asphalt manufacturers and came up with new transformations of the material that could be directly used as displays for the exhibition.

 In 2024, the project came back to life as we joined forces with the Gilbard collective, based in Anderlecht.
 They had identified a parking lot in front of a building that was going to be rehabilitated to host a wood workshop, a wild plant processing workshop, a bakery and a brewery, in the same street as their premises.
-We called the project “casse-dalle” and are organising a series of open workshops for the neighbours to learn about this technique and participate in the creation of a new public space.
+We called the project “casse-dalle” and organised a series of open workshops for the neighbours to learn about this technique and participate in the creation of a new public space.

 © Cinzia Romanin / Dallas